History and Holocaust

 A little bit of history

 Roma are originally from central/northern India, from where they started migrating westward some 1000 years ago.
 Their language, Romani, belongs to the Indo-Arian language family and is similar to Sanskrit.
 The first Roma groups arrived in Europe around the 14th century, possibly earlier.
 Initial enthusiasm about their arrival, when they were taken for pilgrims or their skilled craftsmanship was appreciated, was followed by a long period of rejection, discrimination, deportation, internment and persecution, culminating in the Roma Holocaust during the Second World War, when some 500 000 Roma and Travellers were murdered in extermination camps and elsewhere.
-Contrary to common belief, almost all Roma are sedentary, whereas Travellers are a traditionally itinerant ethnic group not genetically related to Roma.
+Contrary to common belief, almost all Roma are sedentary, whereas Travellers are a traditionally nomadic ethnic group not ethnically related to Roma.

 Important commemorative days are: